Considering adding dental SEO to your digital marketing strategy?

-In this blog, I’ll cover some of the most important elements for dental SEO now.
+In this blog, I’ll cover some of the top ways you can boost your brand and expand your reach with dental SEO marketing.

-There are many types of search engine optimization.
-There’s international SEO, typical SEO, ecommerce SEO, and Local SEO.
+SEO comes in many forms.
+There’s international SEO, ecommerce SEO, and local SEO.

 Why?
-Because you’re running a business that appeals to people in your immediate area.
+Because you’re running a business that appeals to potential patients in your immediate area.

 You can’t package and ship a teeth-whitening service to somebody across the country.
 People need to visit your office.

-So here’s Rule #1: concentrate on Local SEO as your primary means of attracting new business online.
+That’s why local SEO needs to be your primary means of attracting new business online.

 If you haven’t yet claimed your Google My Business listing, now is the time to do so.
 You’ll be happy to learn that Google makes it very easy to do that.